Roles available: 1x LGB+ Students’ Convenor and 1x Trans Students’ Convenor

 We will raise awareness about the different identities that are part of the LGBT+ umbrella and participate in events that support these identities such as LGBT+ History Month, Bi Visibility Day, Intersex Awareness Day, International Day against Homophobia, Biphobia and Transphobia, Transgender Day of Remembrance and Asexual Awareness Week.

-We will support the Trans Campaign to lobby for trans awareness training for all staff within the University and Students' Union, to ensure that trans students feel comfortable, understood and respected by all members of staff they come into contact with.
+We will lobby for trans awareness training for all staff within the University and Students' Union, to ensure that trans students feel comfortable, understood and respected by all members of staff they come into contact with.

 We will develop educational workshops on LGBT+ issues and host guest lectures by inspirational LGBT+ individuals to educate and inform students and staff.